Howard Morris: Life and career

-Although Morris was a classically trained Shakespearean actor, he is best remembered for playing the wily and over-the-top mountain man character Ernest T. Bass on The Andy Griffith Show.
-Also, he played George, the TV mechanic in the episode, "Andy and Helen Have Their Day."
-He had lampooned southern accents while in the army at Fort Bragg, North Carolina.
 He starred in one of the more comical early hour-long Twilight Zone episodes, "I Dream of Genie."
 Other roles included that of Elmer Kelp in The Nutty Professor, a movie studio clerk in the short film Star Spangled Salesman, and an art appraiser in an episode of The Dick Van Dyke Show.

-He also had appeared in several Broadway shows including the highly regarded 1960 revival of Finian's Rainbow as Og the leprechaun opposite Bobby Howes as Finian.
+He also appeared in several Broadway shows including the highly regarded 1960 revival of Finian's Rainbow as Og the leprechaun opposite Bobby Howes as Finian.
 He played the role of Schmidlap in Way...
-Way Out and appeared in the movie, Boys' Night Out (1962) starring Tony Randall, Kim Novak and James Garner.
+Way Out and appeared in the movie, Boys' Night Out (1962).